archivesunleashed/aut/.github/PULL_REQUEST_TEMPLATE.md

 A description of what steps someone could take to:
 * Reproduce the problem you are fixing (if applicable)
-* Test that the Pull Request does what is intended.
+* Test that the PR does what is intended.
 * Please be as detailed as possible.
 * Good testing instructions help get your PR completed faster.